 | Mirror Beach (Pasqyra) | White pebble | Moderate — boat or trail | Low to moderate |

 The Ksamil islands look extraordinary in edited drone footage.
-At ground level in July, you’re navigating a dense carpet of sunbeds at $15 to $20 USD per day, fighting for water access with hundreds of other visitors, and paying near-Western European restaurant prices for mediocre food.
-The destination does not match its promotion.
+At ground level in July, you’re picking your way across a dense carpet of sunbeds at $15 to $20 a day, fighting for water access with hundreds of other people, and paying near-Western European restaurant prices for mediocre food.
+On my last visit the destination simply didn’t match its promotion — skip it and put that day toward Gjipe instead.

 The practical transit loop for completing this hike: